-Jeff Stelling is best known as the host of Soccer Saturday and Monday Night Football on Sky Sports.
+Jeff Stelling is best known as the host of Soccer Saturday and Monday Night Football on Sky Sports, having worked at the network for over 30 years.
+He also presented Channel 4 daytime quiz show Countdown from 2009–2011 and ITV’s Alphabetical in 2016 and 2017.

 Jeff was raised in the North-East town of Hartlepool, and an avid supporter of local Football League team Hartlepool United.
 After an apprenticeship on the local newspaper his first broadcasting position was as a reporter on Middlesbrough F.C. on Radio Tees before moving to BBC Radio 2's weekend sports programme Sport On 2, covering the Los Angeles and Seoul Olympic games.